A-YATTA/AMDH/README.md

                         Dump APKs from device to APKS_DUMP_FOLDER directory
 ```

+## Tests & CIS version
+- Tested on Android 8, 9 and 10
+- Devices: Nokia, LG, Honor, Xiaomi, OnePlus, AVD
+- CIS version: 1.3.0

 ## Roadmap
+- Malware detection
-- Application settings hardening
+- Applications settings hardening
 - GUI
-- Malware detection
 - Add APK client instead of using ADB

 ## Participate
-If you would like to participate to this open source project you can make a donation [HERE](https://www.paypal.com/donate/?token=KYRjlSileLTT8cS-pPPewYjw_jKlsyji1jlMT5RuxaP8s_b3kopjAkgxb2ksXTZ3rE7y3W&country.x=CH&locale.x=CH).
+If you would like to participate to this open source project you can make a donation: [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NVWQM4EGVLKLU&source=url).